← HatredHealing →

 📖 Biblical Definition

 Headship is the God-ordained authority and sacrificial responsibility entrusted to Christ over the Church, and modeled by the husband in marriage.
-It is not domination or superiority of worth, but a covenant role of servant-leadership — to lead, provide, protect, and lay down one's life for those under one's care.
-Christ is the head of every man, the man is the head of the woman, and God is the head of Christ (1 Corinthians 11:3), establishing a beautiful order that mirrors the inner life of the Trinity.
+It is not domination or superiority of worth but a covenant role of servant-leadership — to love, lead, provide, protect, sanctify, and lay down one’s life for the household.
+"For the husband is the head of the wife, even as Christ is the head of the church: and he is the saviour of the body" (Ephesians 5:23).
+The order Paul lays out is precise: "the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God" (1 Corinthians 11:3) — a Trinitarian ordering.
+Headship is essential, indispensable, and irrevocable; egalitarianism rejects what God has structured.
+Recover headship; live the burden it carries; expect the joy it brings.

 📜 Webster 1828 Definition